nastoffel/cs400-X-Team-70/x_team_style_guide.md

   *Classes*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Note: Javadoc comments should be written in complete sentences, while other types of commenting may be written in fragments
+* Note: Javadoc comments should be written in complete sentences, while other types of commenting may be written in fragments

 ```javascript